kudelskisecurity/ecdsa-polynomial-nonce-recurrence-attack/README.md

 In this repository, you will find the following.

-In the `attacks` directory: multithreaded implementation of the attack for Bitcoin, Ethereum and TLS, to be used with inputs produced by [ecdsa-dump-bitcoin](https://github.com/kudelskisecurity/ecdsa-dump-bitcoin), [ecdsa-dump-ethereum](https://github.com/kudelskisecurity/ecdsa-dump-ethereum) and
+In the `attacks` directory: multithreaded implementation of the attacks for Bitcoin, Ethereum and TLS, to be used with inputs produced by [ecdsa-dump-bitcoin](https://github.com/kudelskisecurity/ecdsa-dump-bitcoin), [ecdsa-dump-ethereum](https://github.com/kudelskisecurity/ecdsa-dump-ethereum) and